juju/docs/src/en/commands.md

    **Examples:**

+          # Ensure that the controller is still in highly available mode.
+If
+          # there is only 1 controller running, this will ensure there
+          # are 3 running.
+If you have previously requested more than 3,
+          # then that number will be ensured.
           juju enable-ha
-           Ensure that the controller is still in highly available mode.
-If there is only 1 controller running, this will ensure there are 3 running.
-If you have previously requested more than 3, then that number will be ensured.
+          # Ensure that 5 controllers are available, with newly created
+          # controller machines having the "trusty" series.
           juju enable-ha -n 5 --series=trusty
-           Ensure that 5 controllers are available, with newly created controller machines having the "trusty" series.
+          # Ensure that 7 controllers are available, with newly created
+          # controller machines having the default series, and at least
+          # 8GB RAM.
           juju enable-ha -n 7 --constraints mem=8G
-           Ensure that 7 controllers are available, with newly created controller machines having the default series, and at least 8GB RAM.
+          # Ensure that 7 controllers are available, with machines server1 and
+          # server2 used first, and if necessary, newly created controller
+          # machines having the default series, and at least 8GB RAM.
           juju enable-ha -n 7 --to server1,server2 --constraints mem=8G
-           Ensure that 7 controllers are available, with machines server1 and server2 used first, and if necessary, newly created controller machines having the default series, and at least 8GB RAM.